Edictum

 Path: scenarios/customer-support/ | Framework: LangChain + LangGraph | Compliance: GDPR, PCI-DSS

-A support-ticket agent governed by 7 contracts covering access control, refund limits, escalation rules, and PII redaction.
+A support-ticket agent bounded by 7 rulesets covering access control, refund limits, escalation rules, and PII redaction.

 billing-access-controlpreBilling data restricted to senior_agent, supervisor, billing_specialist